Information-theoretic interpretation of quantum formalism: General systems

-\begin{definition}[Induced entropy of an effect] The induced entropy of an effect is the entropy of its induced probability distribution $\mathbb{H}(h)$. \end{definition} Finally, an effect describes an autonomous object with a specific probability, a specific entropy and an internal probability distribution.
+As a result, it is also possible to define an induced entropy. \begin{definition}[Induced entropy of an effect] The induced entropy $\mathbb{H}(h)$ of an effect is the entropy of its induced probability distribution $h$. \end{definition}

+For instance, the projection operator on an eigensubspace of multiplicity $d_k$ of the current density operator $\rho$ is an effect characterized by a completely random induced probability distribution and thus an induced entropy of $\log_2 d_k$ bits.
+This simply expresses the equivalence of the $d_k$ eigenvalues.